B.C. retracts plan to scrap individualized autism funding

 Want more stories like this?
 By becoming a Supporter, you help make that possible!

-VICTORIA — British Columbia is retracting plans to scrap individualized funding for children with an autism diagnosis, a proposal that had sparked criticism from parents.
+VICTORIA — A government plan to phase out individualized funding for children diagnosed with autism in British Columbia was dropped Friday by Premier David Eby, who said families don’t need the stress of worrying about losing supports for their kids.

-The announcement comes after Premier David Eby and Mitzi Dean, minister of children and family development, met with members of the group AutismBC and other stakeholders, including the First Nations Leadership Council and B.C.’s representative for children and youth.
+Eby said the decision to maintain individualized funding instead of phasing it out in 2025 came after recent meetings with parents, caregivers, Indigenous groups, child rights organizations and experts.

-Eby says the government will maintain individualized funding instead of phasing it out in 2025, under a plan announced in October 2021.
+Parents of children with autism have been calling on the New Democrat government and Children’s Minister Mitzi Dean to drop the plan since its announcement in October 2021.

-Eby and Dean say the government is committed to “engaging in deeper consultation” with parents, caregivers and others.
+“My hope here is that we have a reset where parents are reassured that they’ll get the services for their kids that they need regardless of that child’s diagnosis, and those parents that have systems in place that are working for families, that are working for their kids, will be able to continue with those programs,” Eby said at a news conference.

 B.C. was planning to open 40 so-called family connections centres, or hubs, to provide services, instead of directly funding parents, but that has been paused with the exception of four pilot locations.